Preventing Occupational Hazards: How Immersive Training Contributes to Business Safety

 Definition of immersive training

 Immersive training is an innovative pedagogical method where learners apply acquired knowledge directly.
-This is achieved by immersing them in a 3D world through modern technology: virtual reality.
+This is achieved by immersing them in a3D world through modern technology: virtual reality.
 The objective is to provide realistic experiences.

 How does it engage and train employees?